 I joined the School of Computing Science in 2014 as a Teaching Assistant.
 I was promoted to Teaching Fellow in 2016.
-I mainly work with the first and second year undergraduates.
+I mainly work with the first year undergraduates and the bioinformatics masters.
 For more information on my teaching activities click on the “Teaching” tab.

-I support all tutorial/practical sessions for all stage one undergraduate modules.
+I am the stage one coordinator and support all stage one undergraduate modules.
 In addition, as the stage one demonstrator coordinator I train and organise postgraduate demonstrators and marking teams for these modules.

 CSC1026: Website Design and Construction - Lecturer